 Most of the templates are Flash-based.
 Unfortunately, they aren't completely optimized for SEO and mobile devices.
 Moreover, not all browsers support Flash (like Safari for iOS).
 However, WIX does have an HTML builder, so this will significantly improve your store SEO results if you use HTML-based templates.

 WIX branding when using a free plan.
 Some say that nothing in life is free.
 That's how it works with eCommerce.
-For those of you who choose WIX and decide to stay on its free plan – there is a catch.
+There is a catch for those of you who choose WIX and decide to stay on its free plan.
 Free sites hosted on Wix are forced to carry Wix branding in the top right corner.

 Premium plans are single-site only.
-Don't kid yourself with a delusion that if you pay for one pricing plan, WIX will empower all your existing websites.
+Don't kid yourself with a delusion that WIX will empower all your existing websites if you pay for one pricing plan.
 The advanced feature set isn't transferable or extendable.
 Otherwise, if you're running only one site, it's not a reason for frustration.

 Wix vs WooCommerce: Wrapping Up